sinanugur/sinanugur/README.md

 ### Hello there 👋

-I am a researcher at Department of Pathology, Institute of Clinical Medicine, University of Oslo, Norway and working in the [Jahnsen lab](https://jahnsenlab.org/).
+I am a senior bioinformatics research scientist at Department of Pathology, Institute of Clinical Medicine, University of Oslo, Norway and working in the [Jahnsen lab](https://jahnsenlab.org/).

+- ⚡ I have been developing open-source bioinformatics tools downloaded by thousands including [MirMachine](https://github.com/sinanugur/MirMachine) and [cellsnake](https://github.com/sinanugur/cellsnake).

 - 🔭 My research interests include biostatistics, bioinformatics, molecular epidemiology, spatial transcriptomics, single and bulk RNA sequencing, early detection of cancer, RNA biology of cancer and RNA-RNA interactions.

 - 🌱 I did my PhD (Biotechnology/Bioinformatics) at University of Canterbury, New Zealand.
 I was working on non-coding RNA interactions in prokaryotes.
 My PhD thesis focused on ncRNA-mRNA interactions in prokaryotic genomes (bacteria and archaea).

 ![](https://komarev.com/ghpvc/?username=sinanugur)